mchater/kata-mars-rover/README.md

+## Mars Rover:
 This is the java implementation of mars rover problem.
 ## Prerequisites:
-● The initial starting point of a rover is (x,y) and his possible direction is (N,S,E,W).
+● The initial starting point of a rover is (x,y) and its possible direction is (N,S,E,W).

 ● The initial width and height of the grid are fixed with two parameters (width, height).